mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 addAmmeter!(monitoring; label = "Meter 5", to = "Branch 1", magnitude = 2.37)
 nothing # hide
 ```
 For current magnitude measurements, we set `statusFrom = 0` and `statusTo = 0`, indicating that these measurements are out-of-service and do not influence state estimation.
-However, even though they do not impact the computation, they still occupy positions in the matrices and vectors used for state estimation.
-If there is no plan to put these measurements in-service later, it is advisable to exclude them from the measurement set.
+Although they do not affect the computation, they still occupy positions in the matrices and vectors used for state estimation.
+If they will not be put in-service later, they should be excluded from the measurement set.

-The obtained set of current magnitude measurements is:
+The current magnitude measurements are:
 ```@example acStateEstimation
 printAmmeterData(monitoring)
 nothing # hide